EvAM-Tools

 Predicted genotype relative frequencies: the predicted genotype frequencies from the fitted models.

 Sampled genotype counts: Counts, or absolute genotype frequencies obtained by generating a finite sample (of the size you chose) with the probabilities given by the predicted genotype frequencies.
 If you add noise, the sampled genotype counts include observational (e.g., genotyping) noise.
+(To generate sampled genotype counts, you have to select the option from “Advanced options”, as this is disabled by default.)

 The results are displayed using a combination of figures and tabular output.
 Specifically: